August 9

 Some 200 mathematicians from 16 countries gathered in Zurich for the first International Congress of Mathematicians in 1897.
 The congress established a tradition of quadrennial meetings that continues today, including the awarding of the Fields Medal — mathematics' closest equivalent to a Nobel Prize.

-Edward VII and Alexandra of Denmark were crowned King and Queen of the United Kingdom after Edward waited longer than…
+Edward VII and Alexandra of Denmark were crowned King and Queen of the United Kingdom after Edward had waited longer …

-Edward VII and Alexandra of Denmark were crowned King and Queen of the United Kingdom after Edward waited longer than any heir in British history — until then — to ascend the throne (his mother Victoria reigned 63 years).
-The coronation was delayed from June due to the King's emergency appendectomy.
+Edward VII and Alexandra of Denmark were crowned King and Queen of the United Kingdom after Edward had waited longer than any heir in British history to ascend the throne, his mother Queen Victoria having reigned for sixty-three years.
+The coronation ceremony was originally scheduled for June but had to be postponed after the King underwent an emergency appendectomy that nearly killed him.
+The delayed August ceremony drew heads of state and royalty from across Europe and marked the beginning of the Edwardian era, a period of social extravagance and imperial confidence.

 Robert Baden-Powell wrapped up his experimental camp on Brownsea Island, proving that outdoor survival skills could f…